jimshowalter/architecture-enforcer/README.md

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.

+* Example files are located in the test resources directory.

 ## TODOs And Welcomed Contributions ##

 This tool can of course be improved.
 Here are some things we know would make it better: